mzhalechian/mzhalechian.github.io/_pages/research.md

 ### Working Papers
 ___
-*[Harmonizing Safety and Speed: An Analytical Paradigm to Enhance FDA?s Medical Device Clearance Policy] with Soroush Saghafian and Omar Robles
+* Harmonizing Safety and Speed: An Analytical Paradigm to Enhance FDA?s Medical Device Clearance Policy with Soroush Saghafian and Omar Robles

-*[Interpretable Design of Multi-Agent Reinforcement Learning] with Soroush Saghafian and Yoshimi Fukuoka
+* Interpretable Design of Multi-Agent Reinforcement Learning with Soroush Saghafian and Yoshimi Fukuoka

-* [Validation of a Visual Field Prediction Tool for Glaucoma: A Multicenter Study Involving Patients with Glaucoma from Throughout the United Kingdom] with Arlen Dean, Dun Fu, Mark Van Oyen, Mariel Lavieri, Anthony Khawaja, and Joshua Stein
+* Validation of a Visual Field Prediction Tool for Glaucoma: A Multicenter Study Involving Patients with Glaucoma from Throughout the United Kingdom with Arlen Dean, Dun Fu, Mark Van Oyen, Mariel Lavieri, Anthony Khawaja, and Joshua Stein
 ___
+<--
 * A Reinforcement Learning Approach to Control Chronic Diseases with Application to Macular Degeneration
 Collaboration with Kellogg Eye Center
 M. Zhalechian, MP.
 Van Oyen